 Main role, supporting role, noble role, mean role are not important to me, I care about what the director wants to convey in that role.

 - Honestly, I don't care or put too much thought into the title of Meritorious Artist or People's Artist.
-If I go out and meet 20 people, all 20 people will recognize and remember me as Phu Don, the audience will love me, people in the same profession will respect me... that's enough to make me very happy.
+If I go out and meet 20 people, all 20 of them will recognize and remember me as Phu Don, the audience will love me, people in the same profession will respect me... that's enough to make me very happy.

 As in life, enough is enough!